 Tricks to hit inbox zero

 The possibility of inbox zero is not a myth anymore.
 The below given tips tricks to hit inbox zero and their consistent usage can help you achieve inbox zero too:

 - Schedule it out

 Create schedules for all your email management habits.
 Follow a schedule to track the number of times you open your email inbox.
 The schedule must specify time slots wherein you can open your inbox to process your emails.
 This ensures that you focus on your other tasks throughout the day, without forgetting about your emails.
 Also keeping a track of the amount of time you spend in the inbox can also help you improve efficient email management.
-Email management softwares like Mailman can help you in this task using the best tricks to hit inbox zero.
+Email management softwares like Mailmanhq can help you in this task using the best tricks to hit inbox zero.